Klingebeil/PDFExtractor/README.md

 # Run the Python script with the provided argument
 "$VENV_PATH/bin/python3" "$SCRIPT_PATH" "$1" >> "$output_dir/quick_action_log.txt" 2>&1

-# Log the script completion
+# Log the script completion (can be deleted if not necessary)
 echo "Script finished." >> "$output_dir/quick_action_log.txt"
 ```